lovewithtruth/lovewithtruth.github.io/gospel.md

 This is the message we have heard from him and proclaim to you, that God is light, and in him is no darkness at all.
 If we say we have fellowship with him while we walk in darkness, we lie and do not practice the truth.

 Isaiah 59:1-2
-Behold, the Lord’s hand is not shortened, that it cannot save, or his ear dull, that it cannot hear;
+Behold, the LORD’s hand is not shortened, that it cannot save, or his ear dull, that it cannot hear;
 but your iniquities have made a separation between you and your God,